 Who uses Accounting Software?

-Any company starting from one person upwards must use accounting software, even if it is only for the preparation of estimates & invoices, payments and the follow-up of late customers.
+Any company starting from one person upwards must use accounting software, even if it is only for the preparation of estimates & invoices, payments and the follow-up of late payments.
 Medium-sized companies use accounting software as a financial management tool.
-And, larger companies use accounting software to internalize all of their accounting.
+Finally, larger companies use accounting software to internalise all of their accounting processes.

 Benefits of Online Accounting Software

-Using accounting software ensures an efficient response to functional needs in general accounting and offers you the possibility of analyzing your results (cost accounting).
+Using accounting software ensures efficient response to functional needs in general accounting and offers the possibility of analyzing your results (cost accounting).
 Much more convenient than Excel, accounting software:

-- Saves you time by automating common accounting operations.
+- Saves time by automating common accounting operations

-- Allows you to reduce your accounting costs by internalizing services provided by accountants.
+- Allows you to reduce your accounting costs by internalizing services provided by external accountants

 - Ensures compliance with legal obligations.
-They meet a need for rigour and transparency required for all American companies.
+They meet a need for rigor and transparency required for all American companies

-- You monitor incoming and outgoing payments to and from your treasury as well as fixed assets on a daily basis.
+- Monitor incoming and outgoing payments to and from your bank account as well as fixed assets on a daily basis

-- Accounting documents are modified as they change in the general ledger.
+- Updates accounting documents whenever they are modified in the general ledger

 - May be used in conjunction with the work of a certified public accountant.
-Some software programs give your accountant access to your company's accounts so that he or she can perform your company's accounting by taking into consideration the data integrated into your online software.
+Some programmes give your accountant access to your corporate accounts so that they can perform your company's accounting by taking into consideration the data integrated into your online software.

-- Tax and VAT reporting procedures and declarations will be facilitated by the use of the software.
+- Facilitates Tax and VAT reporting procedures and declarations.

-- Accounting software helps you make the right decisions by having a realistic view of the state of your company's finances, but also by allowing you to project new investments.
+- Helps you make the right decisions by having a realistic view of the state of your company's finances, but also by allowing you to project new investments.

-- SaaS accounting software (online) does not depend on your operating system and updates are done automatically.
+- Keeps you up to date: SaaS accounting software (online) does not depend on your operating system and updates are done automatically.

-- Open Source accounting software does not comply with financial regulations.
+- Open Source accounting software does not always comply with the latest financial regulations.